xamantra/relative_scale/README.md

 ```

-Full example is in the [Example](https://pub.dev/packages/relative_scale#-example-tab-) section.
+The full example is in the [Example](https://pub.dev/packages/relative_scale#-example-tab-) section.

 Now, this example is implemented in _Stateful->State_ widget.
 How about _Stateless_ widget?

 Well, if you implement it on a stateless widget, you'll get an analyzer warning saying Stateless class is `immutable`.
 But the `RelativeScale` mixin's properties are not final so it's mutable.

-YOU CAN STILL USE the mixin in Stateless widget and run the app fine without problems actually.
+YOU CAN STILL USE the mixin in Stateless widget and run the app fine without problems.
 It's just a linter warning but if you don't wanna see it, you can setup a custom analyzer options, like this:

 `analysis_options.yaml` :